alesya-h/git-upstream/README.md

 ## How to use it

-Put git-upstream somewhere on your path and then
+Install git-imerge, put git-upstream somewhere on your path and then

     git checkout my_branch
     git upstream origin/master